dbaston/gdal/doc/source/drivers/raster/dted.rst

 This paragraph lists the configuration options that can be set to alter the default behavior of the DTED driver.

--  REPORT_COMPD_CS: (GDAL >= 2.2.2).
+-  .. config:: REPORT_COMPD_CS
+      :choices: TRUE, FALSE
+      :default: FALSE
+      :since: 2.2.2

       Can be set to TRUE to avoid
       stripping the vertical CS of compound CS when reading the SRS of a file.
-Default value : FALSE